 Janie is a UK resident who received crypto worth £500 as a gift from her mother.
 She sold it in May 2018 for £700.
 The pooled value of her crypto was £500 and her capital gain was £200.
-Janie's taxable income is £160,000 and she falls in the category of additional rate tax payer.
-As a result her total CGT on the disposal of the crypto would be 20% of £200 or £40.
+Janie's taxable income is £160,000 and she falls in the category of an additional rate taxpayer.
+As a result, her total CGT on the disposal of the crypto would be 20% of £200 or £40.

 You can gift crypto to your spouse or civil partner tax free in the UK.
 There is no limit on how much you can gift.

 This might not seem like a big deal, but it is.
 This legal tax loophole can let you take advantage of each individual Capital Gains Tax allowance in your household, as well as potentially a lower Income Tax band - all reducing your overall Capital Gains Tax bill.

 Mark buys 2 BTC for £10,000 each.
 He sells 1 BTC himself for £25,000, making a capital gain of £15,000.
 He subtracts his Capital Gains Tax allowance of £12,300 from his capital gain and is left with £2,700.
 This is the amount he'll pay tax on.

 Mark earns £160,000 a year, which puts him in the 20% Capital Gains Tax band.
 So he'll pay 20% tax on £2,700, or a total of £540.

 Mark has used up his Capital Gains Tax allowance and he'd still like to sell his other BTC.
 He gifts 1 BTC to his wife Hannah.
 He pays no tax to do this.